 For most participants this is their first introduction into a work/office environment.
 We cultivate an environment where professionalism is developed from the first day.
 This removes the fear they may have around school or work, since it is likely they were never given the opportunity to progress or succeed in these settings from an early age.
 We know each individual will have many barriers to reintegration because of this lack of access to education from the beginning of their life.

-How the Skills Development Program Trains HER For Freedom
+How the Skill Development and Education Program Trains HER For Freedom

-There are 3 Levels of our Skills Development Program:
+There are 3 Levels of our Skill Development and Education Program:

 At each level the women are financially compensated, promoting real work experience and helping them to sustain their family each month, so they don’t have financial fear compromising their journey of recovery.